marzooqy/crc-braid/README.md

 Tested on a 10th generation Intel i7 processor.
 Measured in GiB/s.

-The number of CRCs computed can be adjusted in the header using the constant `N`.
+The number of CRCs computed in parallel can be adjusted using the constant `N` in the header.
 Different values could be more optimal depending on the hardware.

 The algorithm is about 50% faster than the slicing algorithm.